Items are necessary for selling to customers. We can’t create a sales receipt or an invoice without them.

 The highlighted line shows how the Job Profitability Detail report compares the revenue and the cost for one particular item for one particular project or job.

 This is only possible with the use of two-sided items.
-Using the Expenses tab in transactions will prevent this comparison.
+Using the Expenses tab in transactions will prevent this comparison in this report.
 Fail to use jobs/projects in either expense transactions or invoices and this report will not work.

-Used properly, two-sided items, in companies that sell by jobs or projects, can yield valuable information greatly affecting the company’s profitability.
+Used properly, two-sided transactions, in companies that sell by jobs or projects, can yield valuable information greatly affecting the company’s profitability.